Do you know what the best exercise is by far for building a beastly back?

 The trick is to find something low enough to have your feet be on the ground as you perform your pulls.

 When these get too simple, elevate your feet.
 The higher your lower body is, the more you're lifting your upper body (a.k.a., adding weight to the exercise).

 When doing an inverted row, using an overhand grip will help target the back muscles as primary movers.
 Shifting to an underhand grip (like a chin-up) will engage the biceps and shoulders more.
 They're both great workouts, but an overhand grip is a must if you're targeting the back muscles.

 Australian pulls are perfect substitutions for pull-ups, so give them a try on your next back day.

 Forget spending hard-earned money on a doorway pull-up system.
 You can recreate pull-ups with simple household items.

 The easiest way to do this is by using an old towel or rag.
 Make sure it's a sturdy towel - like a bath towel or something equivalent - before you attempt this movement.

-Or, if you happen to have resistance bands at home, select the ones with the most resistance and throw them over a bar or edge above you.
+Or, if you happen to have a resistance band at home, select the ones with the most resistance and throw them over a bar or edge above you.

-If your only option is a door handle or something low to the ground, level up and do L-sit pull-ups.
+If your only option is a door handle or something low to the ground, beginners can do a seated pull-up and skilled athletes can level up and do L-sit pull-ups.

 You still lift your entire body, with the added bonus of an abdominal hold.